Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 But they did.
 Rees paused in front of something in the *Rascal’s* flight deck and looked it straight on for her benefit. *"‘Ey, Dora?
 What am I lookin’ at here, biwt?"*

-He paused and stared fixedly at a…gizmo.
+He paused and stared fixedly at a... gizmo.
 Of some kind.
 Dora leaned in to the screen and tilted her head.

-"Uh…it’s a thing.
+"Uh... it’s a thing.
 It does stuff.
 Could you take a closer look?"

 *"Any closer and I’ll have my ‘ead up its electrical fuckin’ arse."*

-"Well, it’s just…I don’t know what it is.
-I don’t even…swipe a hand through the control field, would you?"
+"Well, it’s just...
+I don’t know what it is.
+I don’t even... swipe a hand through the control field, would you?"

 Rees waggled his glove back and forth.
-Sure enough, a control interface *did* appear, but…
+Sure enough, a control interface *did* appear, but...

 "...Urgug, can you make any sense of that?"
 Dora asked, scowling at it.

-"I am not familiar with that interface layout at all…" Urgug replied.
+"I am not familiar with that interface layout at all..."
+Urgug replied.
 "Or that lettering."

 *"That's the weird thing, I swear I've seen this before,"* Rees said. *"Fuck if I can remember where, though."*

 Dora highlighted some of the triangular, sharp text, and tried to run it through the translator, which promptly gave her an error message.
 "It doesn't match any language in our database, real or fictional."

-*"I swear blind, I've seen it before…"* Rees repeated.
+*"I swear blind, I've seen it before..."* Rees repeated.
 He watched the readout a moment longer, then shrugged, and looked around. *"Still no idea what this thing does?"*

 "You’re asking me to translate a completely foreign interface on first glance," Urgug said.